River Place vs Spicewood Elementary: 2025 TEA Scores, Feeders, and Prices

 You might lean toward River Place Elementary if:

-• You value dramatic Hill Country views and large lot sizes
+• You want dramatic Hill Country views and larger custom-home lots

-• You believe the 2025 dip is temporary and the campus will bounce back
+• You believe the 2025 TEA dip is a blip rather than a trend and want to buy before the score rebounds

 You might lean toward Spicewood Elementary if: